Ask AI

 Preventative measures

-Primary prevention: as per ACC/ACCP/AHA/HRS 2024 guidelines, Offer comprehensive guideline-directed lifestyle risk factor modification for AF, targeting obesity, physical inactivity, unhealthy alcohol consumption, smoking, diabetes, and hypertension in patients at increased risk of AF.
+Primary prevention: as per ACC/ACCP/AHA/HRS 2024 guidelines, offer comprehensive guideline-directed lifestyle risk factor modification for AF, targeting obesity, physical inactivity, unhealthy alcohol consumption, smoking, diabetes, and hypertension in patients at increased risk of AF.

 B